How to buy WAX

 You can hold and transfer WAX tokens with the official WAX Cloud Wallet.
 Some third party wallets may also support WAX.
 If you're using a third party wallet, make sure it can hold the latest version of WAX tokens.

 How WAX works

 Before we can understand how WAX works, it’s first important to introduce the concept of “skins”.
 Skins are virtual goods that allow gamers to customise how in-game appearances and features, such as characters and weapons, look.
 In the modern technological world, buying, selling and trading skins is a big business, creating an industry worth US$50 billion a year.
 WAX aims to tap into this market.

 Gamers use centralised online marketplaces to trade these items.
-The largest such marketplace is OPSkins, which was also developed by the team behind WAX and attracts 200,000 new users every month.
+One such marketplace is OPSkins, which was also developed by the team behind WAX.

-WAX is a decentralised, peer-to-peer marketplace for the trading of virtual assets.
-It uses blockchain technology and smart contract tokens to allow buyers and sellers to trade skins efficiently and without the need for a middleman.
+WAX describes itself as a decentralised, peer-to-peer marketplace for the trading of virtual assets, and aim to use blockchain technology and smart contract tokens to allow buyers and sellers to trade skins efficiently and without the need for a middleman.
 The platform is designed to allow millions of users to create their own virtual stores without having to invest any capital in security, infrastructure or payment processing.